 You can find Gaeng Keow Wan in any local restaurants along the street and rice & curry shops, which Thai people called them Raan Khoaw Gaeng.
 Why don’t you try this street food!
 If you see a beanery where there are many plates in front of it, you are in the right place!

 5. Pad Kra Pow

 Last but not least, Pad Kra Pow is one of the most common dishes for Thai people.
-It is a fried basil with either pork or chicken.
+It is fried basil with either pork or chicken.
 You can also creatively mix Kra Pow (holy basil leave) with other meats such as prawn, preserved egg, and fried belly pork.
-It seasons with garlic, chili, fish sauce, soy sauce, and sugar.
+It seasons with garlic, chilli, fish sauce, soy sauce, and sugar.